vocalpy/vocalpy/README.md

 ### Support

-To report a bug or request a feature (such as a new annotation format), please use the issue tracker on GitHub:
+To report a bug or request a feature, please use the issue tracker on GitHub:
 <https://github.com/vocalpy/vocalpy/issues>